Careers360 Logo

 9. Corrosion-

-Electrochemistry Class 12 Chemistry notes will be helpful for a quick revision of topics.
-Chapter 2 notes are designed by our subject experts which ensures the credibility of the content provided.
-Class 12 Chemistry Chapter 2 notes contain all the important formulas of electrochemistry.
+NCERT notes will be helpful for a quick revision of topics.
+These notes are designed by our subject experts, which ensures the credibility of the content provided.
+It contains all the important formulas of electrochemistry.
 The galvanic cell converts the chemical energy of the spontaneous reaction into electrical energy.
-Electrochemical principles are widely used in energy storage systems like lead-acid batteries in vehicles, fuel cells, lithium-ion batteries in smartphones, etc.
+Electrochemical principles are widely used in energy storage systems like lead-acid batteries in vehicles, fuel cells, lithium-ion batteries in smartphones, etc. It becomes difficult and time-consuming for students to read the NCERT book texts point-to-point.
+So, to solve this problem, we are providing these notes that cover all the topics and concepts provided in the NCERT textbook in a very clear and comprehensive way.

 Also, students can refer,

-Electrochemistry Class 12 Notes:
+Electrochemistry Class 12 Notes

 Conductance-